anasksy/content_managment_system/README.md

 ## About

 A website developed with html and php.
-It is an ongoing project where you can upload images which will be display one below the other.
+It is an project where you can upload images which will be display one below the other.

 ## Credits